sentclose/sentc-docs/docs/guide/content.md

 ## Fetch content

 Fetching can be done in the client with the public token or on the server.
+Items are ordered by the created time in DESC mode (the newest comes first).
 You can specify how many items should the api give back.
 You can enable the endpoints to control how many items should be fetched via the [App options](/guide/create-app).

 - `https://api.sentc.com/api/v1/content/<items-limit>/all/<last-fetched-time>/<last-id>`

-Pass in the `last-fetched-time` (the timestamp of the last fetched item) and the id of the last item
+Pass in the `<last-fetched-time>` (the timestamp of the last fetched item) and the id of the last item

-The `items-limit` defines how many items the api maximal returns and is controlled with the App options.
+The `<items-limit>` defines how many items the api maximal returns and is controlled with the App options.
 Set one of the following:

 - The `small` returns max 20 items